 Why Use a Purchase Order for Business

 A purchase order is an essential business document, whether you’re a small outfit or a large organization.
-What follows is a rundown of the benefits of using a PO for business.
+A rundown of the benefits of using a PO for business follows.

-Purchase orders allow buyers to define what they expect from sellers in clear terms.
+Purchase orders allow buyers to define what they expect from sellers.
 Besides, both trading partners can use the terms to instigate a suit if the set conditions aren’t followed.

 It Helps Manage Orders